 Brunswick Stew

-This Brunswick stew is made with shredded pork, lima beans, and veggies in a rich, sweet, and tangy tomato-based broth with BBQ sauce mixed into it.
-It’s comfort food at its best!
+This Brunswick stew is packed with shredded pork, lima beans, and hearty veggies, all simmered in a rich, sweet, and tangy tomato-based broth with BBQ sauce stirred in.
+It’s comfort food at its absolute best!

 Overhead image of Brunswick stew in a pot.